orafaelfragoso/audio-fingerprint/README.md

 This gem was built to help not only developers but enthusiasts to have a start with audio fingerprint.

-## Installation

-Add this line to your application's Gemfile:

-    gem 'audio-fingerprint'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install audio-fingerprint

 ## Pre-requisites

 To fingerprint audio you must have a wav file with this configuration: